 When I told the psychiatrist about my allergic reaction, which had ended 2 months ago, and my prednisone treatment, she reassured me that my anxiety was an expected side effect of the drug.

 While reassuring, it would have been nice to know that sooner.
-Not only could I have avoided many doctor visits and saved a lot of money in additional tests, I would have known that I wasn’t crazy.
+Not only could I have avoided many doctor visits and saved a lot of money in additional tests, I would have suffered much less.
 Looking through my medical charts, I saw my providers began to describe me as an “anxious” individual and did not seem to take my concerns seriously.

 According to a December 2013 study, 1 percent of the patients who take a dose higher than 40 mg will have an adverse psychiatric reaction.
 Females may be at a higher risk.
 The higher the dose, the higher the risk is for a psychiatric reaction.
 At 80 mg, the risk rises to 18.4 percent.
 I was high-dose, starting at 70 mg and stepped down by 10 mg every 3 days.